kubewarden/docs/docs/howtos/production-deployments.md

 defining affinity and anti-affinity rules for all Kubewarden components.

-:::warning The old `affinity` configuration in the `kubewarden-default` Helm chart has been deprecated and removed.
+:::warning The old `affinity` configuration in the `kubewarden-default` Helm chart has been removed.
 Users should now use the `global.affinity` field to configure affinity and anti-affinity settings for the entire Kubewarden stack.
 :::